peterjc/thapbi-pict/docs/negatives.rst

 for Illumina MiSeq sequencing, most of the samples are biological - but some should be negative controls (e.g. PCR blanks, or synthetic sequences).
 The presence of biological sequence reads in the negative control samples is indicative of some kind of cross contamination.
-Likewise, any reads from your synthetic sequences in the biological samples are a warning sign.
+Likewise, synthetic sequences in the biological samples are a warning sign.

 Spike-in Controls
 -----------------